 Make an incision along the spine of the fish with a very sharp knife, and keep the knife parallel to the bones, as you cut off the fillet.
 You’ll need to apply some pressure to get through the bones in the center of the fillet.

-Now you can use the fish skeleton and use it to make a flavorful fish broth and make a light and aromatic Fisherman’s Soup – Ukha.
+Now you can use the fish skeleton to make a flavorful fish broth and make a light and aromatic Fisherman’s Soup – Ukha.